AbhishekParauha/e-commerce/README.md

-# eshopappltd
+# ecommerce store
-eshopappltd is an E-commerce web App made with MERN Stack, Redux and stripe payment gateway.
-We have implemented a lot of great features.
+This is a E-commerce web App built with MERN Stack, Redux and stripe payment gateway.
 The app is deployed at https://eshopappltd.onrender.com/